PyGreSQL/PyGreSQL/docs/contents/install.rst

 -------

 You must first have installed Python and PostgreSQL on your system.
-If you want to access remote database only, you don't need to install the full PostgreSQL server, but only the C interface (libpq).
+If you want to access remote databases only, you don't need to install the full PostgreSQL server, but only the C interface (libpq).
 If you are on Windows, make sure that the directory with libpq.dll is in your ``PATH`` environment variable.